havron/daas/README.md

 </p>

 Welcome!
-This repository is home to a daas marketplace, with a catch: user reputations are (will be) stored in a cryptopgraphic block-chain.
+This repository is home to a daas marketplace, with a catch: user reputations are (will be) stored in a cryptographic block-chain.
 The marketplace is built on 4 [dockerized](https://www.docker.com/what-docker) tiers: a `mySQL` database, a models/entity API, an experience service API, and a bootstrap-powered HTML front-end (the latter three built on separate `django` projects).
 The tiers interact via `http/json`